yandex-cloud/docs/en/query/sources-and-sinks/formats.md

 #### raw {#raw}
 This format allows reading raw data as is.
 The data read this way can be processed using [YQL]{% if lang == "en" %}(https://ydb.tech/en/docs/yql/reference/udf/list/string){% endif %}{% if lang == "ru" %}(https://ydb.tech/ru/docs/yql/reference/udf/list/string){% endif %} tools by breaking it down into rows and columns.

-Use this format if the built-in features for parsing source data in {{yq-full-name}} are insufficient.
+Use this format if the built-in features for parsing source data in {{ yq-full-name }} are insufficient.

 {% cut "Sample query" %}